Saoa35/Saoa35/README.md

 <!-- </div> -->

  ---
-                                            👨‍💻: About Me :
+  👨‍💻  About me :
-                                             I am a beginner front-end developer,
-                                                  - currently actively looking for a job,
-                                                  - ready to consider any offers in my specialty,
-                                                  - will be glad to contact you.
+                 I'm a beginner front-end developer, looking for a job in a growing company with a creative and friendly team.
+I want to learn new technologies and web development techniques and consolidate my acquired skills.
+I am ready to consider any offers in my specialty, will be glad to contact you :)
 ---

 ### :hammer_and_wrench: Languages and Tools :